 Requesting an Isolation Room

-To keep you and other residents safe while staying at The Children’s Inn, medical teams will inform The Inn when a patient is placed on contact isolation.
-Some causes of contact isolation are C. difficile, ESBL’s, MRSA, VRE and Cystic Fibrosis.
-The Inn cannot accept patients on respiratory isolation.
-If your medical team has told you that you need to be on contact isolation, you can fill out the isolation request form.
-The approval can take 24 – 48 hours, or longer if the request is submitted on the weekend.
+If your medical team has told you that you need to be on respiratory or contact isolation, please fill out the isolation request form.
+The approval can take 24 – 48 hours or longer if the request is submitted on the weekend.

 Patients can stay in one of our four isolation rooms or in community apartments with their families.
 Each isolation room has two double beds, a personal bathroom, a small kitchenette with microwave, small refrigerator, sink and cabinet space, a television with a Roku including Netflix and Disney+, a dresser, sink and table.
 Our apartments are fully furnished and can accommodate up to six family members.